iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 - When we install docker it creates three networks automatically `bridge`, `none` and `host`.
 - By default the each container gets attached with bridge network of the docker.
 We can change this using the below command.
-  - Bridge network:
+  - **Bridge network**:
-    They are private network.
+    - They are private network.
-    Each container gets a IP address, generally in a range of '172.17.X.X'.
+    - Each container gets a IP address, generally in a range of '172.17.X.X'.
-    Containers can communicate within themselfs as they all are in the same private network.
+    - Containers can communicate within themselves as they all are in the same private network.
-    However to work with the external world, port should be mapped.
+    - However to work with the external world, port should be mapped.
-  Host network:
+  - **Host network**:
-    They are public network.
+    - They are public network.
-    Both containers and docker hub uses the same network, hence no port mapping is required.
+    - Both containers and docker hub uses the same network, hence no port mapping is required.
-    This also means that we cant run same containers on the same docker host (post will same).
+    - This also means that we cant run same containers on the same docker host (post will same).
-  None network:
+  - **None network**:
-    The containers do not have any network attached.
+    - The containers do not have any network attached.
-    Neither it can communicate with the internal containers nor it can communicate with the external world.
+    - Neither it can communicate with the internal containers nor it can communicate with the external world.

 ```sh
 `docker run ubuntu` #containers are running in the bridge network